Afraid of Change? 6 Ways to Embrace It

 We are afraid of change.

 Ironically it is resistance, and not the process of change itself, that actually burdens us.
-Fighting change ignites fear, robs us of novelty needed for health, and is exhausting.
+Fighting change ignites fear and anxiety, robs us of novelty needed for health, and is exhausting.
 In the end, most of adjust, even if we kick and scream.
-If you feel yourself resisting risk and feel afraid of change, here are a few of the upsides that might help ease your dread.
+If you feel yourself resisting risk and feel afraid of change, here are a few things to keep in mind that can help ease your dread.

 1. We overestimate how bad things might be.
-Thanks perhaps to negativity bias, but resistance robs us of growth opportunities and drives up anxiety.
+Thanks perhaps to negativity bias, we are prone to overestimate future pain which drives up anxiety and resistance, that robs us of growth opportunities.
 If one listens to every worry and avoids all risk, success will remain out of reach, and anxiety will continue its escalation, having been reinforced by avoidance.
 The trick is to learn how to work with your anxiety and learn where your anxiety is holding you back, rather than just protecting you.
 There are times when anxiety’s message needs to be considered, but then overturned in favor of action.
 Action is where the relief is, not avoidance.

 2. Taking risks and embracing change allows us to grow.
 To grow and adapt is to stretch outside our comfort zone.
 People in business understand that success in any competitive endeavor involves risk – to take advantage of an upside, one has to be willing to invest when others won’t.
 Not all risk is advisable, of course, and ideally is weighed carefully against its potential costs.
 Risk taking isn’t about taking any risk, it’s about taking smart risks.

-3. Calculating risk Still not sure what’s a smart risk, and what’s just a bad idea?
+3. Calculating risk allows you to take control.
+Still not sure what’s a smart risk, and what’s just a bad idea?
 Try taking anxiety out of the equation by asking yourself, “what would you do if you couldn’t fail?”
 This should help you rebalance the thinking parts of the decision from the emotional parts.
 If you are risk averse, and struggle with letting anxiety get the better of you, look to balance facts in calculating a decision.

-4. Look for novelty Ironically it is precisely when we are overstretched that we are primed for change, and ready to be inspired by novelty.
+4. Novelty helps.
+Ironically it is precisely when we are overstretched that we are primed for change, and ready to be inspired by novelty.
 Novelty requires energy, but it delivers it too, in that it sparks curiosity, delivers a different perspective, and drives up intrinsic motivation.
 These are the things we need when we are stuck and overwhelmed.
 When you need a boost of motivation, look to find novelty.

-5. Fail Wisely.
+5. How you fail is more important than if you fail.
 In business, in relationships, and in life, failing is part of learning, and sometimes delivers the most powerful learning there is.
 Thanks to evolution, we are primed to notice and learn from our mistakes so as not to make them again.
 But that shouldn’t mean we set out to avoid them all together, an impossible goal.
 Instead we should aim to manage how we learn from our mistakes.
 As many successful entrepreneurs know, failure is to be expected, even embraced, as part of the creative process.

-6. Stretching in balance.
+6. Balanced stretching produces the most growth.
 We can’t grow if we don’t stretch, but we won’t grow unless we rest.
 Balancing exertion with rest is the key to managing a growth process effectively, and keeping ourselves strong.
 This means managing your body and your human resources.
 Making good nutritional choices, moving your body, and prioritizing sleep are the three most important things you can do to maintain optimal mental and physical health.

 Change inherently feels uncomfortable, but that doesn’t mean it is bad.
 Make the best rational decision you can, channel courage – that is, believe something is more important than your anxiety – and take action.
 Simply making a decision is an action, and action always feels better than avoidance and risk aversion.
 That’s not to say this is easy, but it works.
 If you struggle with change, how might you spark your curiosity for what’s ahead, and allow yourself to lose a bit more sight of the shore?